m8kin/conda_tips/README.md

 # TIPS FOR USING CONDA

 ## INSTALLATION
-Install from browser using the default options
+Install from browser using the default options: https://docs.anaconda.com/anaconda/install/windows/

 ## CLI
 create new environment: `conda create -n [name_here] python=3`